CRXKXWYI49/LYR_LikelihoodRatio_Catalog_Matching/README.md

 ## Settings
 LYR requires two catalogs (input and output).
 The mandatory quantities are the positions (RA and Dec) in both catalogs and the magnitudes (or fluxes) in the input catalog.
-For positional errors, fluxes, and flux uncertainties the user can choose from several options.
+For positional errors, fluxes, and flux uncertainties, the user can choose from several options.
 Please refer to the manual.

 The only file to be modified by the user is `LYR_input_parameters.py`.
 Every entry of this file is commented.
 All the parameter are also explained in the manual.